 When the POWs first got to the camp they were issued new POW numbers and Edward became POW 631.
 The POWs lived in dugouts until two-story brick barracks were opened.
 Each enlisted man received two thin blankets to cover himself at night, while officers got one blanket and a mattress.
 The barracks were divided into ten sections.
 Five on the ground floor and five on the second story.
-Each section was divided into four double-decked sleeping bays which each held 8 men for a total of 48 men in a section.
-In addition, the barracks electricity and cold running water.
+Each section was divided into four double-decked sleeping bays that each held 8 men for a total of 48 men in a section.
+In addition, the barracks had electricity and cold running water.

 The camp was held in was a model camp and used to make propaganda movies for the Japanese public.
 During one visit by Japanese big shots, Albert remembered receiving meat in the soup served to him, but the reality was that the daily meals consisted of cornmeal mush, beans, and a bun for breakfast, maize, and beans for lunch, and dinner was beans and a bun.
 To supplement their meals, the men made snares to capture stray dogs that came into the camp.
 They did this until, one day while marching to work, they saw one of the dogs eating the body of a dead Chinese.

 One night, the POWs were forced out of their barracks into the cold and snow and made to strip bare while the Japanese searched for contraband cigarettes that the prisoners had bought from the Chinese while working in the factories.
 They were made to stand in the snow barefooted, for 45 minutes, while the Japanese searched 700 POWs from the barracks.